mikekeith52/PythonRegression/README.md

 # Machine Learning with Regression in Python

-This is the notebook used in the Apress published video.
+This is the notebook used in the Apress/SpringerLink published video.

 ## Business problem
 1. We work for a fast-food restaurant that is looking to expand its business to new areas.